BAE’s LROD Cage Armor

 We know that many of our readers are engineers – hence a thank-you to DID reader Andres Kranjc.
 He points us to several sources that explain the detonation failure concept in more detail, from US Army TRADOC (SEC UNCLAS pdf) documents covering the RPG-7 [PDF format], which notes that stationary “RPG screens” first saw use in Vietnam.
 If the nose fuze passes through the screen’s gaps, the impact bends the warhead in a manner that shorts the detonation signal.

-Netherlands-based TNO Defense, Security and Safety research lab’s “Constrictor” flexible net aims to provide precisely this kind of protection, using a more lightweight alternative.
+Netherlands-based TNO Defense, Security and Safety research lab’s “Constrictor” flexible net aims to provide similar protection, using a more lightweight alternative.

 The bottom line?
 If there is a direct RPG hit and the shaped charge forms its molten jet, anyone in an RG-31 (or worse, a Hummer) is probably in for a very bad day.
 While the jet is far less stable in air than it is when going through a dense and homogeneous medium like steel, several feet of stand-off detonation distance would be needed to stop it from penetrating lightly armored vehicles.
 Absent a lot of armor, very clever composite sandwich designs, and/or a lucky deflection of the jet away from key vehicle parts, the vehicle’s occupants are in real trouble.